Key Takeaways

 - Some ransomware variants provide the possibility for real-time surveillance of infected systems with the possibility to modify encryption parameters instantaneously.

-Real-life example: Revail’s Ransomware of 2021-2022: Revail’s employ an autonomous server under control II whose master is able to send the compromised machines of data (devices-infected) bypassing restriction of remote Ethernet control.
-Kaseya’s attack was primarily focused on managed use service providers.
+Real-life example: REvil’s Ransomware of 2021-2022: REvil employs an autonomous server under control II, whose master is able to send the compromised machines' data (i.e., infected devices), bypassing the restriction of remote Ethernet control.
+Kaseya’s attack was primarily focused on managed service providers.

 4. Ransom Demand – Payment Request: After encryption, the ransomware displays a ransom note demanding payment in cryptocurrency (Bitcoin, Monero, etc.).